Customizing Branding

 Voice mode requires that your project has a voice agent configured.
 If it does not, only text mode is available regardless of this setting.

-Footer Text
+Footer and Consent Text

-- Consent language
+- Consent text — for research consent language

-Open Graph Images
+Open Graph Settings

 Why OG Images Matter